ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 4.md

 ---
 # Title, summary, and page position.
-linktitle: "The Gauss-Markov Theorem"
+linktitle: "The Gauss-Markov theorem"
 weight: 4

 # Page metadata.
-title: The Gauss-Markov Theorem
+title: The Gauss-Markov theorem
 type: book  # Do not modify.
 ---